Java RTO API Best Practices

 Recommendation

-• Publishing duplicate messages can be avoided if the client application uses the Last Value Queue (LVQ) to determine the last message successfully spooled by the event broker upon restarting.
+• Publishing duplicate messages can be avoided if the client application uses the last value queue (LVQ) to determine the last message successfully spooled by the event broker upon restarting.

 When a client application is unexpectedly restarted, it's possible for it to become out-of-sync with respect to the message publishing sequence.
 There should be a mechanism by which it can determine the last message that was successfully published to, and received by, the event broker in order to correctly resume publishing without injecting duplicate messages.